ParishaKB/mirrorball/mirrorball/README.md

 6)Keras: Keras is a deep learning API written in Python, running on top of the machine learning platform TensorFlow.
 It was developed with a focus on enabling fast experimentation.
 Being able to go from idea to result as fast as possible is key to doing good research.

-Installation:
+<ins>Installation:</ins>

-	Use the following command for jupyter notebooks (if already downloaded, need not be repeated)
+Use the following commands for jupyter notebooks (if libraries already exists, need not be re-installed)

 $ pip3 install matplotlib